Skip to main content

 Agent RoleMiddleware Stack

-Decepticon (Orchestrator)SafeCommand → Skills → Filesystem → SubAgent → OPPLAN → ModelFallback → Summarization → PromptCaching → PatchToolCalls
+Decepticon (Orchestrator)EngagementContext → Skills → Filesystem → SubAgent → OPPLAN → ModelFallback → Summarization → PromptCaching → PatchToolCalls

-Specialist (Recon, Exploit, …)Skills → Filesystem → SafeCommand → ModelFallback → Summarization → PromptCaching → PatchToolCalls
+Specialist (Recon, Exploit, …)Skills → Filesystem → ModelFallback → Summarization → PromptCaching → PatchToolCalls

 What Each Layer Does

-• SubAgenttask() tool for the orchestrator to dispatch work to specialists.
+• SubAgenttask() tool for orchestrators (Decepticon, Vulnresearch) to dispatch work to specialists.

-• OPPLAN — Five CRUD tools and dynamic state injection of objectives into every LLM call.
+• OPPLAN — Five CRUD tools (add_objective, get_objective, list_objectives, update_objective, objective_expand) and dynamic state injection of objectives into every LLM call.

-• ModelFallback — Provider failover (Anthropic → OpenAI → Google → MiniMax) when a model is rate-limited or down.
+• ModelFallback — Provider failover when a model is rate-limited or down.
+Walks the fallback chain built from the user’s credentials inventory.

 • Summarization — Conversation-window compression for long-running specialists.

-• PatchToolCalls — Rewrites tool-call shapes for cross-provider compatibility.
+• PatchToolCalls — Sanitizes and normalizes tool-call shapes for cross-provider compatibility (Anthropic, OpenAI, Google, MiniMax, …).

 Agent–Tool Interaction